nextest-rs/nextest/site/src/book/antivirus-gatekeeper.md

 ## macOS

 Similar to Windows Security, macOS has a system called Gatekeeper which performs checks on binaries.
-This can cause nextest runs to be significantly slower.
+Gatekeeper can cause nextest runs to be significantly slower.
 A typical sign of this happening is even the simplest of tests in `cargo nextest run` taking more than 0.2 seconds.

 Adding your terminal to Developer Tools will cause any processes run by it to be excluded from Gatekeeper. **For optimal performance, add your terminal to Developer Tools.** You may also need to run `cargo clean` afterwards.